New! ACT QBank Now Available | Study smarter for the updated digital test.

 Yes, all UWorld ACT products are available on your desktop computer, laptop, tablet, and smartphone.
 All of your data is saved and synced across devices so you won’t lose your progress.

-Focus on building an understanding of how to approach each type of question.
-Spend as much time as it takes for you to answer these questions with confidence.
-If you’re already strong in some areas, dedicate the bulk of your study time to mastering topics and question types which you find more tricky.
+If you’re already strong in some areas of the ACT English test, dedicate the bulk of your study time to mastering topics and question types which you find more tricky.
 The performance dashboard shows you exactly which topics and questions you’ve missed.
 These areas offer the greatest potential for boosting your score.
-As you become more familiar with the different types of questions, incorporate time limits to simulate the authentic experience of the ACT English test.

 Reading the entire passage before answering the questions, eliminating incorrect answer choices, paying attention to the context, and practicing with exam-like questions are all important strategies for approaching difficult ACT English passages.